 Peak seasons at Disney World include Christmas through New Year’s Eve, President’s Day week, and times surrounding Easter, influenced by Spring Break.
 While these periods are pricier, they aren’t always the most crowded.
 Easter’s timing significantly impacts the peak season due to Spring Break schedules.

-Two things that often lead to long queues during spring break at Walt Disney World are public school calendars (which revolve around Easter but can differ greatly) and the desire of people from colder areas to escape freezing weather, which is common in March.
+Two things that often lead to long queues during spring break at Disney World are public school calendars (which revolve around Easter but can differ greatly) and the desire of people from colder areas to escape freezing weather, which is common in March.

 The time period from February 15 to February 20 tends to make the first part of March an ideal time for a visit.